-Many biomedical journals and funders now require researchers to make their research data publicly available when they publish their results.
-Journals like PLOS, PNAS, Science, and Nature require data sharing as a prerequisite to publication.
+Many biomedical and population health journals and funders now require researchers to make their de-identified research data publicly available when they publish their results.
+Journals like PLOS, PNAS, Science, and Nature require de-identified data sharing as a prerequisite to publication.
 Funders like Howard Hughes, NIH, and the Gates Foundation now require that grantees make data public alongside their articles, and starting in 2023 NIH will require a data sharing plan from all grantees.
-But what does it mean to publish your data?
+But what does it mean to share your data?
 This page will give you an overview of the process.